West Palm Beach Margin Claim Lawyer

 Margin accounts provide a means for investors to put more money to work, but they certainly are not for everybody.
 A responsible broker will not put a customer into a margin account without fully explaining how margin accounts work, including the risks involved.
 If you borrowed money on margin and were later forced to sell your stocks at a loss, you may have a claim against the broker or brokerage firm for putting you in a situation you did not fully understand, so they could make money at your expense.
-The securities litigation attorneys at McCabe Rabin in West Palm Beach help people recover compensation when they have been harmed by unscrupulous broker conduct.
+The securities litigation lawyers at McCabe Rabin in West Palm Beach help people recover compensation when they have been harmed by unscrupulous broker conduct.
 Read on to learn more about margin accounts, and contact our office if you believe you may have a margin claim.

 What is a Margin Account?